rjdkmr/gmx_clusterByFeatures/docs/commands/cluster.rst

 RMSD of clustering atom groups with respect to central structure.

 Each RMSD file name is suffixed by its respective cluster-id.

+In case of ``-sort rmsdist`` option, RMSD in distance-matrix is calculated.

 ******